CyberArk Backend Software Engineer Salary in India | ₹1.93M-₹6.07M+ | Levels.fyi

 The median Backend Software Engineer compensation in India package at CyberArk totals ₹2.67M per year.
-View the base salary, stock, and bonus breakdowns for CyberArk's total compensation packages.
+View the base salary, equity, and bonus breakdowns for CyberArk's total compensation packages.
 Last updated: 10/7/2025

 Company